Rochdi7/Web-Project/README.md

 ✅ `Zumba` 💃 - A website for dance and fitness classes.
 ✅ `Digital Agency` 🚀 - A modern landing page for a digital agency.
 ✅ `Dunkin Donuts` 🍩 - A promotional website for a coffee and donut franchise.
+✅ `Memory Card` 🃏 - A fun interactive card-matching game to test memory skills.
+✅ `Falling Ball` 🏀 - A physics-based web game where players control a falling ball to avoid obstacles.

 Each project follows a well-organized and maintainable structure: